 Step 1

-The therapeutic dosage range for LDN is from 1.75mg to 4.5mg every night.
-Dosages below this range are likely to have no effect at all, and dosages above this range are likely to block endorphins for too long a period of time and interfere with its effectiveness.
+The therapeutic dosage range for LDN is from 1.75 mg to 4.5 mg every day.
+Dosages below this range might have no effect at all, and dosages above this range are likely to block endorphins for too long a period of time, and interfere with its effectiveness.

-If you have spacicity, it is a good idea to start as low as 1.5mg per night, as the first flush on Naltrexone can increase the spacicity for up to two weeks.
+If you have spacicity, it is a good idea to start as low as 1.5 mg per day, or even lower, as the first flush on Naltrexone can increase the spacicity for up to two weeks.
 Don't increase your dose until the stiffness starts to subside.

 Step 2

-Begin by taking 3.0mg each night before going to bed, whether using compounded tablets or liquid LDN.
-Continue taking 3.0mg for 1-4 weeks.
+Begin by taking 1.5 mg each day, whether using compounded tablets or liquid LDN.
+Continue taking 1.5 mg daily for 1-4 weeks.
 If you experience side effects of hyperness, or sleep disturbances, do not increase the dosage until side effects disappear.
-The usual adult dosage is 4.5mg taken once daily at night.
-Because of the rhythms of the body's production of master hormones, LDN is best taken between 9pm and 3am.
-Most patients take it at bedtime.
+The usual adult dosage is 3 to 4 mg taken once daily.
+Most patients take it at bedtime but we are now finding that any time of the day can work, so experiment to find what is best for your lifestyle.

 Step 3